I, Laura Fuller Taylor, was born in St. Louis, Missouri on September 5th, 1883 the second child of Alonzo Albert Curtis and Lovancia Mehetible Fuller.

 We joined the local Christian Church where I sang in the choir and made a lot of friends but all was not well.
 Papa had to be at the depot to after nine almost every night and then Dorothy got pink eye which I then caught from her.
 We became lonely.

 Papa wrote to ask for a job back at the Davenport Depot and was offered one at night so we packed up once again, sold lots of furniture to the second-hand store and headed home as quickly as possible because it was already October and getting cold.
 After being south six months we decided Davenport was good enough for us.
-We rented Grandpa and Grandma's big house on Arlington Avenue with Mother Taylor and three girls (a mistake).
+We rented rooms in Grandpa and Grandma's big house on Arlington Avenue with Mother Taylor and three girls (a mistake).

 There was always sickness.
 Papa died, Blanche died of tuberculosis and Blanche's boy Albert died of typhoid fever.
 Dorothy had scarlet fever and a relapse when she was seven years old which left her throat and eyes weak.
 Then when Dorothy was fifteen she had a fever and was poorly for six months when the doctors scared us by saying she had tuberculosis which quarantined her for six months.
 Then Leona's little girl Helen died of membrainous croup so we had to move.